UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 The default supplied Intel MPI doesn't work on Myriad.
 Instead you need to use the supplied IBM MPI.
 This can be done by adding: `-start-method "IBM MPI Distributed Parallel"` to the `cfx5solve` command.

+### Troubleshooting CFX

+If you are getting licensing errors when trying to run a parallel job and you have an older version's `~/.ansys/v161/licensing/license.preferences.xml` file, delete it.
+It does not work with the newer license server.
+(This applies to all older versions, not just `v161`).

 ## ANSYS/Fluent